rqlite/rqlite/README.md

 INSERT INTO foo(name) VALUES("fiona")
 '

-Either both statements will succeed, or neither.
+When a transaction is in place either both statements will succeed, or neither.

 ### Querying Data
 Qeurying data is easy.